Portkey-AI/docs/metadata.md

 ## Proxy Metadata

-To include metadata in the proxy requests, you can add an `x-portkey-meta` header with a JSON string containing your metadata.
+To include metadata in the proxy requests, you can add an `x-portkey-metadata` header with a JSON string containing your metadata.
 Portkey will parse the JSON object and make it available for filtering.

 For the JavaScript library, use the following sample code: